Open-MSS/MSS/docs/development.rst

 How to Report Bugs
 ..................

-Please open a new issue in the appropriate GitHub repository `here <https://github.com/Open-MSS/MSS/issues/new>`_ with steps to reproduce the problem you're experiencing.
+Please open a new issue in the appropriate GitHub repository `https://github.com/Open-MSS/MSS/issues/new <https://github.com/Open-MSS/MSS/issues/new>`_ with steps to reproduce the problem you're experiencing.

 Be sure to include as much information including screenshots, text output, and both your expected and actual results.